- Case report

 The authors are indebted to Dr. Anders Näsman, Karolinska Institutet, for expert advice on human papilloma virus analyses.

 C. Christofer Juhlin is a Junior Clinical Investigator of the Swedish Cancer Society, and the grants from this institution covers Dr. Juhlin’s salary for a part-time research position.
+Open access funding provided by Karolinska Institute.

 Ethics approval and consent to participate